area17/blast/README.md

 An array of urls to the `css` and `js` used by your components.
 The `css` and `js` urls are seperated out as the `css` is included in the head and the `js` is included before the closing `body` tag.

-You can also load in different assets for different components:
+You can also group assets and specify which to use for different components:

 ```php
 'assets' => [